Anime4000/RTL960x/README.md

 3. **Seek Alternatives**<br><sup>If problems persist, you may need to switch to a more stable, certified model, especially if you're sharing the network with many other users.</sup>

 ### Benefits and Limitations
+> [!NOTE]
-Using GPON Sticks can potentially improve throughput for plans offering 2 Gbps by bypassing the limitations of a typical Gigabit Ethernet ONT.
-However, this will not provide any speed boost or "hacking" beyond your subscribed plan.
+> Using GPON Sticks can potentially **improve throughput for plans offering 2 Gbps by bypassing the limitations of a typical Gigabit Ethernet ONT.** However, this will not provide any speed boost or "hacking" beyond your subscribed plan.

 ### Legal Considerations
+> [!CAUTION]
-If your ISP detects the use of unauthorized commands or illegal activity, they have the right to ban your service and impose hefty fines for disrupting the PON network.
+> If your ISP detects the use of unauthorized commands or illegal activity, <ins>they have the right to ban your service and impose hefty fines for disrupting the PON network.</ins>

 ### Disclaimer
+> [!IMPORTANT]
-We are not responsible for any illegal activity that occurs from the use of this hardware.
+> We are not responsible for any illegal activity that occurs from the use of this hardware.
 By proceeding, you agree to all the warnings and terms outlined above.

 # xPON SFP ONU
 <a href="https://github.com/Anime4000/RTL960x/graphs/contributors">